 With each version of Checkmk, previously-supported Linux versions are removed and new ones are added.
 This may make it necessary to perform one or more upgrades of your Linux distribution before performing an update of Checkmk.
 The graphics in this article will help you to determine the appropriate sequence.
 Study these carefully before searching the download archive or requesting an older package.
-If you want to update to a version of Checkmk older than 2.2.0, please read this article for the Checkmk version that is to be the target of the update.
+If you want to update to a version of Checkmk older or newer than 2.1.0, please read this article for the Checkmk version that is to be the target of the update.

 2. Determining the required update steps

 The task is now to move from the top left to the bottom right in the compatibility matrix for your particular Linux distribution.
 The specifications for the Update of Checkmk must be taken into account:

 No major version may be omitted.

 Before updating the major version, you must update to the highest patch version available for the major version.
 The minimum requirements are described in the article on updating to 2.1.0.

 When upgrading the Linux distribution, exactly the same Checkmk version must be installed on the new distribution version as was present on the old one.

 Ubuntu is somewhat special in this respect: LTS versions (Long Term Support, five years of updates) should only ever be updated to the next LTS version, STS versions (Short Term Support, nine months of updates) must be updated in half-yearly steps.

 These requirements mean that you may only move in the graphic for your Linux distribution line by line or column by column — never diagonally — and that jumps are only permitted if they do not violate the above requirements.
 For an update from Debian 9 with Checkmk 2.0.0p1 to Debian 12 with Checkmk 2.1.0, this will result in the following update sequence: